Safety in Romania

 Crime in Romania

-Like most countries, crime is a reality in Romania, particularly in the larger cities, but it is generally opportunistic in nature.
+Like most countries, crime is a reality in Romania, particularly in the larger cities.
+However, it's generally opportunistic in nature.
 The most common forms of crime in Romania are petty theft and pickpocketing, especially in crowded areas and on public transport.

 In recent years, the Romanian government has tried to crack down on all forms of crime, including corruption and institutional crimes.
 This has been evident in a recent spate of high profile arrests.